Olagsfark/DLyt-PHP-Framework/README.md

 # dlyt-PHP-Framework

-> dlyt PHP framework is a MVC framework built from ground to top with simplicity, security, extensibilty and speed in mind.
+> Dlyt PHP framework is a MVC framework built from ground to top with simplicity, security, flexibility and speed in mind.
 The framework supports script template, plugins and a lots of back-end management features

 ## Documentation
 ### Framework Structure